johnguzmare/datasciencecoursera/Getting and Cleaning Data/Week4/Project/Readme.md

 * 4- Appropriately labels the data set with descriptive variable names.
 * 5- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+### Files

+'CodeBook.md': Indicate all the variables and summaries calculated, along with units, and any other relevant information.
+'Readme.md'	: Explains the analysis files in a clear and understandable way.
+'run_analysis.R' : 	R script to run data processing.
+'tidy.txt': Tidy data set with the average of each variable for each activity and each subject.

 ## Data processing